harness/developer-hub/docs/continuous-integration/use-ci/run-tests/ci-fastapi-test.md

 ---
-sidebar_position: 4
+title: Tutorial - Test a FastAPI project
-description: Use Harness CI to run automated tests in a FastAPI project.
+description: Use Harness CI to automatically test a FastAPI project.
-keywords: [Continuous Integration, CI Tutorial, FastAPI, Testing, Run Tests]
+sidebar_position: 70
-title: Test a FastAPI project
+redirect_from:
-slug: /ci-pipelines/test/fastapi
+  - /tutorials/ci-pipelines/test/fastapi
 ---

 import Tabs from '@theme/Tabs';